demisto/content/Packs/CorelightZeek/README.md

 1. Open Corelight Sensor UI, at the left bar choose "Configuration".
 2. Open the "Export" tab and scroll down to "Export to Syslog";
-    * Under "Syslog Server"- Set you XSIAM IP and Port numbers.
+    * Under "Syslog Server"- Set your XSIAM IP and Port numbers.
     * Under "Syslog Format"- Pick the "Default" option.
     * Under "Syslog Facility"- Set your Syslog Facility, E.g. Local0.
     * Under "Syslog Severity"- Select the severity for the logs you will sent, E.g. Info.